ArchitaDesai/star-wars/README.md

 ## Features

 - Loads list of planets & movies from SWAPI
-- View planets & movies
+- View planets & movies' list views
-- Favourite & unfavourite planets & movies
+    - Favourite & unfavourite planets & movies from their list views
 - View favourited planets & movies on the home page
+    - Favourite & unfavourite favourited planets & movies from the home page
+- Search planet name to see the detailed view of the planet
+    - Favourite & unfavourie resultant planet from the results view
 - Navigate through various views within the app with navbar
-- Search planet name to see the detailed view of the planet
 - Pagination support for planets through URL as well as through UI navigation

 ## Screenshots

 ###### Login View
 ![Login view](readme_images/login.png)

-###### Favourite Movies & Planets (can favourite & unfavourite them from homepage)
+###### Homepage - Favourite Movies & Planets' view   (can favourite & unfavourite them from homepage)
 ![Favourite Movies & Planets view](readme_images/favourites.png)

 ###### List of Movies (can favourite & unfavourite movies)
 ![Movies List](readme_images/movies.png)